RetroWWU/paPAML/README.md

 ## FreeBSD (Version 13.*)

 The operating system, where paPAML was developed and tested first is/was FreeBSD, so there will be a first description how to install paPAML here.
-The installation on FreeBSD is simple.
-You don't need any conda environment, all the needed packages are available in the system repositories.
+The installation on FreeBSD is so simple - you don't need any conda environment, all the needed packages are available in the system repositories.
 As root (or using sudo) install the packages with

     # pkg install wget paml hyphy p5-Proc-ProcessTable p5-Statistics-Distributions p5-File-Which

 Now you can (1) download as a "normal" user paPAML.pl direct from the github repository and place it where you like, the best maybe is $HOME/bin.
 Additionally it would be good to adjust the PATH environment to the directory where you put paPAML.pl into.
-Or you (2) easily do following, what may be even more easy
+Or you (2) do following, what may be even more easy

     # wget https://raw.githubusercontent.com/RetroWWU/paPAML/main/paPAML.pl
     # chmod u+x paPAML.pl